“Don’t ask what the world needs. Ask what makes you come alive, and go do it. Because what the world needs is people who have come alive.”

 Learn more about current trainees and graduates of the Being Tea Teacher Training program!

-Being Tea is committed to accessibility for all programs.
-I do fundraise for full/partial scholarships for BIPOC students (Black, Indigenous, and Persons of Color) interested in teacher training.
-Reach out to me if you would like more information about availability on the scholarship waitlist.
+Being Tea is committed to accessibility for all programs, including Teacher Training.
+Full and partial scholarship for BIPOC students (Black, Indigenous and Persons of Color) interested in teacher training are available on a limited basis – usually one person per term.
+I am working to increase availability for these scholarships.
+Flexible tuition payment plans are also available.
+Reach out to me if you would like more information about financial aid availability.